marymlucas/marymlucas.github.io/_pages/about.md

   - /about.html
 ---

+I am a Health AI researcher whose work focuses on the development, evaluation, and responsible application of artificial intelligence and machine learning in healthcare.
+I currently work as a Data Science Intern with the University of Pennsylvania Health System (UPHS) Data Science team, within PennDnA at Penn Medicine.

-I am a doctoral candidate and graduate research assistant at [Drexel University](https://drexel.edu/cci/){:target="_blank"} College of Computing and Informatics where I'm advised by [Prof Christopher Yang](http://cci.drexel.edu/faculty/cyang/){:target="_blank"} in the Health Informatics Research Group.
+I have successfully defended my PhD dissertation at Drexel University’s College of Computing and Informatics, with degree conferral expected September 5, 2026.
+I conducted research under the guidance of [Prof Christopher Yang](http://cci.drexel.edu/faculty/cyang/){:target="_blank"} in the Health Informatics Research Group.

-My [research interests](/research/) and work lie at the intersection of artificial intelligence / machine learning and healthcare.
-I bring to this work many years of clinical experience as a registered nurse in emergency and trauma settings in the US and in New Zealand.
+My [research interests](/research/) include clinical decision support, responsible AI, model fairness, uncertainty, and the evaluation of AI systems for real-world healthcare settings.
+I bring to this work many years of clinical experience as a registered nurse in emergency and trauma settings in the US and New Zealand.

-Prior to venturing into the healthcare field I taught undergraduate and graduate level Physics, and hold a Master of Philosophy (MPhil) degree in Physics.
+Prior to entering healthcare, I taught undergraduate- and graduate-level physics and earned a Master of Philosophy (MPhil) degree in Physics.

 <p style="margin: 1.2em 0;">
   <a class="btn btn--primary btn--large"